bcdev/s3-synergy/tmp/README.txt

 This directory is used for temporary files.
+Do not touch it.